 Looking for a fun and delicious treat?
 Tired of the same old vanilla and chocolate cupcakes for your child’s birthday party?
 Supercharge your baking skills by trying your hand at our tasty banana pudding cupcakes.
 These moist banana-flavored cupcakes are a unique take on a classic dessert.
 They are topped with creamy vanilla icing and a layer of crispy crushed wafers.
-Using mostly ingredients found around your home, you can bake these easy banana pudding cupcakes in less than an hour.
+Using mostly ingredients found around your home, you can bake these easy cupcakes in less than an hour.

 More Uses For Ripe Bananas:

-If you’re used to only baking cupcakes from pre-made store-bought mixes, it might seem intimidating to try a banana pudding cupcake recipe from scratch.
+If you’re used to only baking cupcakes from pre-made store-bought mixes, it might seem intimidating to try a recipe from scratch.
 But with just a little bit of mixing, you can create a fun dessert that is sure to wow your family and friends.
 Plus it takes 10x better.

 First, gather all your ingredients.
 You will need sugar, ripe bananas, shortening, flour, baking soda, baking powder, vanilla, eggs, salt, and one box of vanilla wafers Also, for the icing you will need butter, and powdered sugar.